-The majority live in metro areas of Australia, clustered most significantly in Melbourne, Sydney, They are also highly techy, boasting a high proportion Brisbane and Perth.
+The majority live in metro areas of Australia, clustered most significantly in Melbourne, Sydney, Brisbane and Perth.
 Most are Australian born, along with a small proportion from the UK.
-Almost all of the houses, although more than a half are still paying a mortgage.
+Almost all of the people who belong to this persona live in separate houses, although more than a half are still paying a mortgage.